IvoBrandao/fluxcut/README.md

-# WindowTilingControl — Window Tiling Control for GNOME
+# Window Tiling Control for GNOME

-A GNOME Shell extension (45–49) that brings window snap zones to the Linux desktop.
+A GNOME Shell extension (45–50) that brings window snap zones to the Linux desktop.
 Drag windows to screen edges, use i3-inspired keyboard shortcuts, or draw your own custom zone layouts.

 ## Features